 If you have any dietary restrictions, you won’t be able to eat much.
 I have Celiac disease (no gluten), and I don’t eat dairy, so it was coffee for me.

-I would have loved a bit of local fruit, but that wasn’t offered.
+I would have loved some local fruit, but it wasn’t offered.
 I did enjoy the coffee, and I even bought an ISO coffee mug to bring home.

 Social Media

 Another con, I really feel like they could up their social media game.
-I commented on several Instagram statuses talking about being excited about my arrival, no one responded.
+I have commented a lot over the years with no response.

-I also posted a few photos after the trip, no one responded.
-You’d think they would make a little bit of an effort to connect with their guests, especially guests who send other people to Hawaii all the time?!
+When I posted years ago after my trip, no one responded.
+You’d think they would make a little bit of an effort to connect with their guests.

 I did receive a friendly comment immediately when I mentioned that I would be posting a review, but nothing before my trip or immediately following, which was disappointing.